Sadat Mansoor Naderi: Political background

 Sayed Jafar Naderi, Sadat's elder brother was the Governor of Baghlan province in 1990s.
+His story was filmed by Jeff B. Harmon in 1989 and documented under Warlord of Kayan.
 He also served as the security advisor for Abdul Rashid Dostum, First Vice for Afghan President Ashraf Ghani Ahmadzai.

 Sadat Naderi was introduced as the nominee for the Minister of Labour and Social Affairs.
-On April 18, 2015, Naderi was elected as the Minister of Urban Development and Housing.
+On 18 April 2015, Naderi was elected as the Minister of Urban Development and Housing.
 He obtained 202 votes of confidence out of 239 from the Afghan parliamentary assembly.
 This result has been the highest vote achieved by any Minister nominee since the Afghan nation's 2004 constitution was adopted.

-On April 22, 2015, Naderi assumed office and resigned on June 13, 2018.
+On 22 April 2015, Naderi assumed office and resigned on 13 June 2018.

 Naderi was also a member of Afghan peace negotiators representing the Afghan Ismaili sect.

-Sadat Naderi was appointed as Afghanistan's State Minister for Peace on August 31, 2021 until August 15, 2021 when Afghan president fled the country and Taliban took over Afghanistan.
+Sadat Naderi was appointed as Afghanistan's State Minister for Peace on 31 August 2020 until 15 August 2021 when Afghan president fled the country and Taliban took over Afghanistan.